GiosueSardoInfirri/Sort-in-FPGA/README.md

 * `pulse_generator` process: triggered by `am_I_still_moving`, is a counter that enables a one-clock `pulse` signal which allows to pass through different states of a state *SM*;
 * `switch` process:
     * at the beginning of the algorithm the saved positions are initialized with zeros;
-    * until $x_{delayed}$ - 1 bytes are received, the new incoming input is saved on top of the saved positions and it is confronted with the previously saved bytes, from the smaller to the bigger:
+    * until $(x_{delayed} - 1)$ bytes are received, the new incoming input is saved on top of the saved positions and it is confronted with the previously saved bytes, from the smaller to the bigger:
         * if the input byte is bigger than the confronted one, then they are switched;
         * othersie it is simply stored;
-    * when $x_{delayed}$ - 1 bytes are received and a new input arrives, it is saved on top of the saved positions and it is confronted with the previously saved bytes, from the smaller to the bigger:
+    * when $(x_{delayed} - 1)$ bytes are received and a new input arrives, it is saved on top of the saved positions and it is confronted with the previously saved bytes, from the smaller to the bigger:
         * if the input byte is bigger than the confronted one, then they are switched;
         * othersie it is simply stored;
         * at the end of the switch operations, the smaller stored byte is given in output, concurrently with the `VALID` one-clock signal;